Skip to content

 3. Check browser console for any errors

-4. Ensure your cross-app wallet is properly configured to work with the Mobile Wallet Protocol
+4. Ensure your global wallet is properly configured to work with the Mobile Wallet Protocol